andraztori/marrakesh/architecture.md

 - `ControllerConstant`: Constant controller that maintains a fixed value
   - Used for campaigns/sellers with no convergence target
   - Initializes controller state with the specified default value
-- `ControllerProportional`: Proportional controller that adjusts based on error between target and actual
+- `ControllerProportionalDerivative`: Proportional-Derivative (PD) controller that adjusts based on error between target and actual, with derivative term to reduce overshoot
-  - Uses `ControllerProportionalCore` internally for the control algorithm
+  - Uses `ControllerProportionalDerivativeCore` internally for the control algorithm
-  - Default parameters: tolerance_fraction=0.005 (0.5%), max_adjustment_factor=0.2 (20%), proportional_gain=0.1 (10%)
+  - Default parameters: tolerance_fraction=0.005 (0.5%), max_adjustment_factor=0.1 (10%), proportional_gain=0.1 (10%), derivative_gain=0.05 (5%), rescaling=true
-  - Initializes controller state with pacing/boost = 1.0
+  - Initializes controller state with pacing/boost = 1.0 and no previous error
+  - **Proportional-only behavior**: Set `derivative_gain = 0.0` to get pure proportional control (equivalent to the old `ControllerProportional`)
   - Provides `new_advanced()` method for custom parameter configuration:
     - `tolerance_fraction`: Tolerance as a fraction of target (e.g., 0.005 = 0.5%)
     - `max_adjustment_factor`: Maximum adjustment factor (e.g., 0.5 = 50%)
     - `proportional_gain`: Proportional gain (e.g., 1.0 = 100% of error)
+    - `derivative_gain`: Derivative gain (e.g., 0.05 = 5% of error rate).
+Set to 0.0 for proportional-only behavior.
+    - `rescaling`: Whether to apply rescaling (reversal of proportions) based on previous_state.
+Default is true.
+  - The derivative term helps reduce overshoot and improve stability during convergence
+  - Rescaling applies a reversal of proportions when `previous_state > 1.0` (multiply) or `previous_state <= 1.0` (divide), which improves convergence behavior
   - Useful for scenarios requiring more aggressive convergence (e.g., additive bidding strategies)

 **Campaign Convergence Targets**: